 Chapter 4 Pooling Effect Sizes

-Now, let’s get to the core of every Meta-Analysis: pooling your effect sizes to get one overall effect size estimate of the studies.
+Now, let us get to the core of every meta-analysis: pooling your effect sizes to get one overall effect size estimate of the studies.

 Both of these models only require an effect size, and a dispersion (variance) estimate for each study, of which the inverse is taken.
 This is why the methods are often called generic inverse-variance methods.

-We will describe in-depth how to conduct meta-analyses in R with continuous variables (such as effect sizes), as these are the most common ones in psychology and the health science field.
-Later on, we will present briefly how to do meta-analyses with binary outcome data too, which might be important if you’re focusing on prevention trials.
+We will describe in-depth how to conduct meta-analyses in R with effect sizes based on continuous outcome data (such as standardized mean differences) first, as these are the most common ones in psychology and the health science field.
+Later on, we will extend this knowledge to meta-analyses with binary outcome data, which might be important if you are focusing on prevention trials.

 Borenstein, Michael, Larry V Hedges, Julian PT Higgins, and Hannah R Rothstein.
 2011.
 Introduction to Meta-Analysis.
 John Wiley & Sons.